Browser Context (upcoming)

 If no other TaskBots are using the instance, the browser quits fully.

-forceQuit: trueforces termination even if shared.
+forceQuit: trueforces termination even if mode is"sticky"and browser is actively shared.
 Use with care.

 setActivePage(), getActivePage(), isActivePage(), createPage(), listPages()At a Glance